MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 - Upgrading a customized version 14 solution to version 15 or 16
 - Migrating data from one extension to another.

 The issue occurs when synchronizing extensions.
-You'll get an error similar to one of the following messages:
+You get an error similar to one of the following messages:

 `Sync-NAVApp : The metadata object Enum <ID> was not found.`